Benchmarks

 Generated by GPT-5.2 at temperature 0.
 Token counts measured with tiktoken using the gpt-5 model encoder.

-ScenarioVercel JSON-RenderThesys C1 JSONOpenUI Langvs Vercelvs C1
+ScenarioYAMLVercel JSON-RenderThesys C1 JSONOpenUI Langvs YAMLvs Vercelvs C1

 Estimated Latency